 Part of the Financial Literacy Series.

+Straight text about money could be hard to digest.
 This book includes worksheets, charts and activities to help readers learn about money and how to make it work for them.
 In addition to turning in my text manuscript, I got to mock up flow charts, tables, and more.

 The Dark Web